ushu/react-rx-bind/README.md

-# ReactRx: Utilities for React and RxJS 6
+# Utilities for React and RxJS 6

 This package provides simple helpers for mixing React with RxJS 6.

-**NOTICE: for most use cases, you will probably be better served using [recompose].
-I build this package to have a better support of RxJS 6 with TypeScript: unless you have faced the same issues, `react-rxjs-utils` might not be the best option.**
+**NOTICE: for most use cases, you will probably be better served using the RxJS functions of [recompose].
+I built this package to have a better support of RxJS 6 with TypeScript: unless you have faced the same issues, `react-rxjs-utils` might not be the best option.**

 ## Getting Started

-TBD

-### Installing

 ```
 $ npm install react-rxjs-utils